manav1411/structsEducationPage/README.md

  5. **merge code editor with UI** add progress bar to pages, depending on how many.

- 6. **API key security:** security of not pushing key to frontend. avoid user agent spoofing, people stealing keys by scraping frontend.
+ 6. **API key security:** security of not pushing key to frontend. avoid user agent spoofing, people stealing keys by scraping frontend. make a new express server. copy paste code from getting started->getting ready to use the API.